logzio/logz-docs/_source/user-guide/users/single-sign-on/sso-sub.md

 ![example main sso](https://dytvr9ot2sszz.cloudfront.net/logz-docs/sso-providers/main-sso-all-accounts.png)

+When setting SSO group permissions, you must ensure you didn’t set user permissions.
+If a user has both SSO group permissions and user permissions, the user permissions **may override** those of the SSO group permissions.
+{:.info-box.important}

 ### Manage sub account SSO groups:

 Admin users can create SSO groups for sub accounts in Logz.io.